Pk-Oray/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes the permissions for the file
+command, which sets the permission to 744